lietu/godistlockd/README.md

 Sharding is left to the user due to the vast number of possible sharding strategies users might need.

+## Known issues

+If a server dies while clients are holding locks, they cannot release them anymore.
+Would be nice if a client could reconnect to another server and release the locks?
+Probably shouldn't release any locks the server was holding when connection to it dies in the cluster?

+When a server connects to the relay network it should likely synchronize the current status of locks from the other servers so you can do a rolling update between servers.

+A server should react to a "gentle" SIGINT/SIGTERM by preventing incoming lock requests, and blocking until it's locks have been released or time out.

 ## Ideas, research, etc.